 understand what is - and what is not - covered and that it meets

 Video: ASIC's Katie and Emma discuss direct life insurance

 How much life insurance do I

-other debts, as well as childcare, education and other costs.
+debts, as well as child care, education and living expenses.

 The difference between these is the amount of cover you should

 Always consider your personal circumstances when choosing a